How this training helped male executives confront their privilege and bias

-Jean-Hervey Cesar, the performance lead at Bonobos, can clearly remember when his group of friends would use off-color language to describe a woman.
+Jean-Hervey Cesar, the Ninjas product + performance lead at Bonobos, can clearly remember when his group of friends would use off-color language to describe a woman.
 He says that he would “cringe internally.”
 But still, like many men, he’d let it pass without saying anything.

 That is until he went through the company’s interactive workshop in March.
 In partnership with Promundo, an organization that aims to promote gender justice and prevent violence by engaging men and boys in partnership with women and girls, Bonobos encouraged employees to take part in the training as part of a month-long push to promote allyship.